 This happiness factor is quite different than the rest.
 How can you quantify the amount of influence sleep has on your happiness?

-It's actually quite easy.
-I've been tracking my sleep habits for a couple of years now, which has enabled me to determine how much sleep influences my happiness.
+It’s actually quite easy.
+I’ve been tracking my sleep habits for a couple of years now, which has enabled me to determine how much sleep influences my happiness.
 The results were quite surprising to me.
-When I'm sleep deprived, there is a much bigger change of experiencing sadness - or unhappiness - when compared to days where I feel sharp and well-rested.
+When I’m sleep-deprived, there is a much bigger chance of experiencing sadness – or unhappiness – when compared to days where I feel sharp and well-rested.

-For example, a feeling of tiredness had a negative influence on my happiness during 226 days of the last >5 years.
-That's why I've determined sleep to be my 7th most important happiness factor.
+For example, a feeling of tiredness had a negative influence on my happiness during 363 days of the last 10 years.
+That’s why I’ve determined sleep to be my 7th most important happiness factor

 8. Hobbies: the things that we’re passionate about